 If you suffer from allergies, having a vacuum that doesn't disperse allergens in the air is hugely important.
 Using a bagged vacuum can help reduce the spread of fine debris.
 However, the inclusion of a HEPA filter is also crucial since they're rated to capture 99.97% of particles equal in size to 0.3 microns, which covers a wide range of particles that can cause allergies, like dust, dirt, or pollen.
 Bagless vacuums equipped with a HEPA filter can also do a good job in this respect, but be aware that not all appliances of this type are completely sealed systems.

 The best mid-range HEPA vacuum we've tested is the Airsign HEPA Vacuum.
-While it doesn't feel as well-built as a high-end model like the SEBO Airbelt D4 and lacks the Dyson Ball Animal 3's motorized floorhead, it does deliver good air filtration performance at a more affordable price point.
+While it feels less well-built than a high-end model like the Miele Complete C3, it does deliver good air filtration performance at a more affordable price point.
 As the name implies, this bagged canister vacuum comes with an onboard HEPA-14 filter, which the manufacturer advertises to trap 99.995% of airborne allergens.
 Performance on bare floors is superb, and its powerful 1200W motor allows it to clear away most debris on low-pile carpet with a fairly rudimentary pure suction floorhead.
 Still, unlike the flagship Home Care variant of the Miele Classic C1, it isn't compatible with a powered floorhead for cleaning thick carpeting and rugs.

 Our recommendations above are what we think are currently the best vacuums with HEPA filters for most people.
 We factor in the price, feedback from our visitors, and availability.